tumaer/SciML/_sources/lecture/cc-1-linear.md

 $$\mathcal{D} = \left\{ (x_{n}, y_{n}):n=1:N \right\}$$

-Applying the previously discussed Bayesian approaches to these problems, and the respective model parameters is called **Bayesian Machine Learning**.
+Applying the previously discussed Bayesian approaches to these problems, and the respective model parameters, are called **Bayesian Machine Learning**.

-While we loose computational efficiency at first glance, as we have to perform a sampling-based inference procedure, what we gain is a principled approach to discuss uncertainties within our model.
+While we lose computational efficiency at first glance, as we have to perform a sampling-based inference procedure, what we gain is a principled approach to discuss uncertainties within our model.
 This can help us most especially when we move in the *small-data limit*, where we can not realistically expect our model to converge.
 See e.g. below a Bayesian logistic regression example in which the posterior distribution is visualized.

 <center>